fmccallum/TASCAR-computation-tests/README.md

 ## jackPercentage

-jackPercentage runs the scene in real-time and measures the jack usage using a "jack_cpu_load" command.
+The jackPercentage tests uses a "sources.tsc" file in the data folder and generates a new scene with a number of sources added.
+The test then runs the scene in real-time and measures the jack usage using a "jack_cpu_load" command.
 This command outputs the cpu load every second.
 It was found that for some scenes the CPU load would not decrease when the TASCAR scene was closed, seemingly because jconvolver was still using resources.
-The script therefore uses a "killall jconvolver" command, which won't work with other convolution tools.
+The script therefore uses a "killall jmatconvol" command, which won't work with other convolution tools.
 Also, when a plugin is too computationally demanding the load goes from 100% to something much lower.
 This isn't captured by these scripts so might give odd results.

 ### jackPercentage options